Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Photometric Identification of stellar multiplicity

 It is important to note that this separation between single and non-single stars is not expected to be complete.
 Regardless of the incompleteness of the boundary line itself, we expect to find both populations on both sides of the boundary.
 For example, a binary with a low-mass companion would show little to no magnitude excess.
 On the other hand, an old high-mass single star would appear more luminous than expected by a $1$ Gyr isochrone.
 However, we expect to have statistically more non-single stars above the boundary.

 Next, we binned the data into temperature bins.
 For each bin, we count the fraction of samples above the boundary line for all $P_{rot} < P_{cutoff}$ for some $P_{cutoff}$.
 We used $4 \leq P_{cutoff} \leq 50$ days.
 Since at large $P_{cutoff}$ the fraction was constant and independent of the period, we normalized the fractions relative to the fraction at $P_{cutoff}=50$ days.
 To find a value for $P_{cutoff}$ that represents a population dominated by non-single stars, we look for the first value of $P_{cutoff}$ above some threshold.
 The threshold was found using the same procedure for known non-single stars - here, we expect the fractions to be independent of the period, and the maximum deviation above $1$ was taken as a threshold, which was found to be $1.06$.
 We, therefore, assign the first period where the fraction of samples above the line is more than $1.06$ (after normalized to the ratio at $P_{cutoff}=50$), as $P_{crit}$.
 This reflects a temperature-dependent period that potentially marks the transition from a mixture of singles and non-singles ($P_{rot} > P_{crit}$) to a non-singles-dominated population ($P_{rot} < P_{crit}$).
 Figure \ref{fig:kmag_diff_p_all} shows the found $P_{crit}$ as a function of the center temperature bin, together with the cluster-based separation line from Figure \ref{fig:cluster_p}.
-Since hot stars ($T_{eff} > 6000$) did not cross the threshold, there are only four points.
+Since hot stars ($T_{eff} > 6000$) did not cross the threshold, there are only three points.
 Nevertheless, we see a good agreement between the points and the separation line, taking into account the width of the temperature bins.
 We also see agreements with the values found by \cite{simonian2019}.
 They found a critical value of $7$ days for stars cooler than $5150$ K, which also fits the line.
-As a last sanity check, we tested all the $217$ potential non-single stars found by \cite{simonian2019} with the provided $P_{rot}$ (found by \citep{McQuillan2014}), and found that all the samples, except one, are below the separation line. \\ To conclude, by applying different validation methods, we justify the use of a cluster-based separation line as an indicator for synchronized non-single stars. \\
+As a last sanity check, we tested all the $217$ potential non-single stars found by \cite{simonian2019} with the provided $P_{rot}$ (found by \citep{McQuillan2014}), and found that all the samples, except one, are below the separation line. \\